WebAssembly/component-model/design/mvp/WIT.md

 ## WIT Identifiers
 [identifiers]: #wit-identifiers

-Identifiers in WIT documents are required to be valid component identifiers, meaning that they're "kebab cased".
-This currently is restricted to ascii characters and numbers that are `-` separated.
+Identifiers in WIT documents are required to be valid plain or interface names, as defined by the [component model text format](Explainer.md#import-and-export-definitions).

-For more information on this see the [binary format](./Binary.md).

 # Lexical structure
 [lexical-structure]: #lexical-structure